issp-center-dev/DCore/doc/tutorial/bethe-t2g/bethe.rst

    $ dcore_check dmft_bethe.ini --output=convergence.png

-The extension can be eps, jpg, etc.
+The extension can be pdf, eps, jpg, png, etc.

 ..
 We can find the following standard output.